simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 author: Adriaan van Rossum
 ---

 As the founder of Simple Analytics, I'm running into privacy issues while building our product.
 Based on those learnings I would like to show you some practical tips to improve the privacy of your visitors.
-Some of the tips seem very logical but they can be hard to implement.
+Some of the tips seem very logical but can be hard to implement.
 That's why I have provided examples with every tip so you or your team can apply them without doing all the research.

 In this post I talk about [third-party services](), [CDN providers](), [social widgets](), [being ethical towards your visitors](), [marketing emails](), [storing data](), [PII data](), [IP anonymization](), [syslog](), and [two-factor authentication]().

-> Some tips might become a bit technical and if you don't have a technical background, feel free to skip those and forward them to your technical team.
+> Some tips might become a bit technical and if you don't have any technical background, feel free to skip those and forward them to your technical team.

 ## Third-party services

-Most businesses use plenty of third-party services.
+Most businesses use plenty of other third-party services.
 They help you with providing a better service to your customers, which is great.
 But it's hard to know how privacy-friendly these services are.
 While you might know them all (it's required by the GDPR), you don't know if you can trust them.
-It's healthy to think of third-party services as untrustable and use them in your product like that.
+It's healthy to always think of third-party services as untrustable and use them in your product like that.
 There are a few ways you can limit their effect on your visitors.

 ### Load third-party scripts only when needed

 Sometimes you need to use external scripts.
-You could be using a chat service or a payment provider.
-One of the things you should do is to only load those scripts on pages where you use them.
+For example, you could be using a chat service or a payment provider.
+Solution: Only load those scripts on pages where you use them.

-For a chat, it may be for every page but for a payment provider it certainly wouldn't be the case.
+For a chat, it may be load every page but for a payment provider it certainly wouldn't be the same.
 Don't include those script on every page.

 When using a chat that you use on every page you could get a bit creative.
 For example, you could have a little button that only loads the external script when you click it.